Jerónimo Martins – Building a culture that drives growth

 2× increase in employees rated 4 out of 5 on values-based performance – more than doubled²

-These are not small shifts.
+Indeed, these are not small shifts.
 In a workforce of 115,000 people, doubling the proportion of employees who are demonstrably living the values at a high level represents a significant change in organisational behaviour.
 It means that the values have moved from the poster on the wall to the conversation in the room.

 “When values are embedded in performance management, they stop being principles and start being standards.
 The conversation shifts from ‘did you hit your targets?’ to ‘did you hit your targets in a way that makes this organisation stronger?’”